RKelln/5-directions/public/writing/ppf.md

 2. Any dead cell with 3 live neighbours becomes alive.
 3. All other live cells die in the next generation.

+Play with the game and learn more at [conwaylife.com](https://conwaylife.com/).

 Press right arrow to continue <!-- .element: class="quote glow" -->

 Notes: